WED-2023/assignment3-2-211937354_322548603_209280098/sql_scripts/README.md

 - **PK**: `step_id`
 - **FK**: Either `user_recipe_id` or `family_recipe_id`
 - **Why**: Normalize recipe steps into a dedicated, queryable table

 ---

+## 🔐 Access Control Model

+Only the recipe owners may view, edit, or delete their personal (`user_recipes`) or family (`family_recipes`) content.
+All validations are implemented in the respective DB access files (`*_db.js`) and not in the route or logic layers.

+The `data_access` layer is also responsible for validating user permissions when modifying personal content (e.g., verifying that a recipe or ingredient belongs to the requesting user).
+This ensures consistent access control across all database operations.

+---